-The Illinois minor (child) power of attorney form allows parents to grant a representative the authority to make decisions and perform actions to ensure the proper care of a child.
+An Illinois minor (child) power of attorney form allows parents to grant a representative the authority to make decisions and perform actions to ensure the proper care of a child.
 The person accepting the parental powers may be asked to provide care in the form of transportation, shelter, clothing, and food.
-Illinois power of attorney law only regulates the delegation of such authority when it concerns the child’s health care (755 ILCS 45/4-3); when appointing a health care representative, parents should instead use the minor power of attorney for health care.
-The State does not specify a limit on how long the representative may act as caregiver.
-Generally, the representative’s authority will expire after six (6) months to one (1) year.
+Illinois power of attorney law only regulates the delegation of such authority when it concerns the child’s health care (755 ILCS 45/4-3); when appointing a health care representative, parents should instead use the minor power of attorney for healthcare.
+The state does not specify a limit on how long the representative may act as a caregiver.
+Generally speaking, a representative’s authority will expire after six months to one year.